 1. PLAQUE STYLES AND THEIR PRICES

 Our plaques have wide variations in prices, depending on size and style.
 Fig. 2 below shows our three basic relief styles, 2-D flat relief , 2.5-D multi-level relief, and 3-D bas-relief.
 These can be made of different materials, including natural wood, artist-painted High-Density-Urethane (HDU) , metal-coated HDU, and acrylic.
 Our STYLE page describes these in detail.
-All 2000 photos of plaques on this website has a Style Category and a Price Code listed in the second or third paragraph in the text description under the photo (click on the photo or title to expand the photo and read the text to get the price code of that plaque, then look up the price for different size plaques with that style on the Price List at the bottom of the PRICE page).
+Most of the 5000 photos of plaques on this website has a Style Category listed in the second or third paragraph in the text description under the photo (click on the photo or title to expand the photo and read the text to get the price code of that plaque, then look up the price for different size plaques with that style on the Price List at the bottom of the PRICE page).

+2-D Flat Relief.
 Our lowest price economy 2-D plaques feature digitally-printed full-color giclee vinyl appliques mounted on a round or rectangular a solid wood or acrylic base.
-The retail prices for this type of two-dimensional (2-D) flat custom plaque are as low as $80 (acrylic base) to $120 (Mahogany solid wood base) for 10 inch diameter plaques.
-The same style plaques in a 18 diameter size have prices of $120 (acrylic) and $220 (Mahogany).
-We also offer a matched set of the five armed forces seals in these styles at a discount.
+The retail prices for this type of two-dimensional (2-D) flat custom plaque are as low as $110 (Sintra base) to $140 (Mahogany solid wood base) for 10 inch diameter plaques.
+The same style plaques in a 18 diameter size have prices of $170 (Sintra) and $190 (Mahogany veneer).
+We also offer a matched set of the five armed forces seals in these styles at a 10% discount.
 These low prices assume we have made a previous plaque of the same artwork design ( featured in one of our Galleries of over 2000 photos, including photos of 3-D plaques), or for new artwork, that we are provided a print-ready JPEG photo or colored drawing of the artwork for the plaque.
-These are styles 1.4.1 (Price Code EA, wood base) and 1.4.3 (Price Code EB, acrylic base) on our PRICE page, with examples shown on our 2-D Giclee Plaque web page.
+These are styles 1.4.1 ( Mahogany veneer base) and 1.4.2 (Sintra or acylic base) on our PRICE page, with examples shown on our 2-D Giclee Plaque web page.

+2.5-D Carved Multi-Level Raised or Engraved Relief.
 Our carved 2.5-D multi-level or engraved hand-crafted and artist-painted plaques have prices about twice that of the 2-D flat plaques with giclee printed art.
 These prices depend on the size, material, carving complexity, and number of colors.
-Prices for custom carved 18 inch diameter 2.5-D artist-painted HDU or stained wood custom plaques vary from $240 to $370.
+Prices for custom carved 18 inch diameter 2.5-D artist-painted HDU. metal-plated or stained wood custom plaques vary from $270 to $420.
 Prices increase with size.
 The PRICE page gives prices for carved 2.5-D plaques of various sizes, materials, styles, and number of colors.
-About 80% of our military unit plaques are carved in 2.5-D multi-level flat or engraved relief, using High-Density-Urethane (HDU) as the substrate.
+About 80% of our round plaques are carved in 2.5-D multi-level flat or engraved relief, using High-Density-Urethane (HDU) as the substrate.
 These are very popular and look great.
 Many times the artwork provided to us for custom military plaques does not benefit from 3-D rendering, and we recommend a 2.5-D relief carving which looks nearly as good and is about 2/3 the price.
 Our 2.5-D relief plaques carve faster and are much faster to paint than 3-D bas-relief plaques, so they have lower prices.
 Most of our military and many of our government, university and corporate plaques are carved in 2.5-D relief.

+3-D Carved Bas-Relief.
 Our premium plaques are carved in 3-D bas-relief, using wood (usually Mahogany, Cedar, or Redwood), or High-Density-Urethane (HDU) as the substrate.
 These are higher-priced carved 3-D bas-relief artist-painted plaques, and have prices about 3 times that of the 2-D plaques.
 These are very high quality plaques, which usually feature great seals, and are often ordered by higher level commands in the military services, federal and state government agencies and courts.
-Prices for 18 inch diameter 3-D artist-painted or bronze, brass or silver-plated HDU or stained wood custom plaques vary from $380 to $560.
+Prices for 18 inch diameter 3-D artist-painted or bronze, brass or silver-plated HDU or stained wood custom plaques vary from $500 to $700.
 Prices increase with plaque size.
-The PRICE list gives prices for carved 3-D plaques of various sizes, materials, styles, and number of colors.
+Fig 4 below and our PRICE page gives prices for carved 3-D plaques of various sizes, materials, styles, and number of colors.
 These high-quality plaques may require from 8 to 24 hours of machine carving time, and then 6 to 8 hours of artisan work to hand-sand and artist-brush paint or metal polish them.
 They are unique works-of-art for our most discriminating clients.

-Fig 2 - We make plaques in three different styles of relief, as shown above.
-Engraved plaques are in the same price category as 2.5-D relief plaques.
+Fig 2 - We make plaques in three different carved styles of relief, as shown above.
+Engraved (recessed text and art) plaques are in the same price category as 2.5-D raised relief plaques.
 Prices increase from left to right.

 2. STYLE CATEGORIES AND PRICE CODES

-The Style Categories and the Price Codes for all our style categories are listed in the table below.
+The Style Categories for all our style categories are listed in the table below.
 Actual prices for all plaques are listed in the table in our PRICE page, for various sizes of plaques.
-Each of the styles below has a digital number (e.g., 1.1.3) followed by a Price Code (e.g., CA or ME4) .
-Every plaque shown on this website has a Price Code immediately under its photo in the expanded view (click on a photo or its title to get an expanded view and description of the plaque).
+Each of the styles below has a digital number (e.g., 1.1.3) .
+Every plaque shown on this website has a Style Code immediately under its photo in the expanded view (click on a photo or its title to get an expanded view and description of the plaque).
 That style is described in one of the style pages (click on a gold underlined link below and or on its name in the pull-down menu under STYLE in the gold masthead).
 The price of that plaque is given on our PRICE webpage.
 Click on the underlined gold text to go to that Style Category page which provides a more detailed description of that style.